PRIVACY NOTICE – US INSTITUTIONAL

 We will collect personal data directly from you.
 We ask for personal data at the start of our relationship (e.g. when you complete a fund application form), and in subsequent communications in order to check your identity.
 This is a legal requirement in some jurisdictions and is important to help safeguard you and us against potential crime.

 We also collect personal data about you from other sources such as external third parties.
+We collect your contact details and other personal data from third parties or public sources, including for direct marketing purposes.
 Where we provide our services or products to trusts, we collect personal data on the beneficiaries and trustees.
 Where we provide our services to companies we may collect personal data on directors, shareholders and beneficial owners of the company.
 We will also collect information from third parties in order to verify your identity.

 We also collect information from your use of our Website via cookies.
 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work or work more efficiently, as well as to provide information to the owners of the site.
 To learn more about how information is collected through cookies, please visit our Cookies Policy.